About us

 For visitors

-To visit Söderenergi’s facilities, you need to arrange a specific appointment with a person on site.
-If you have not passed SSG training, you must be accompanied by an employee when you visit the area or our facilities.
+Visits to Söderenergi’s facilities must be arranged in advance with a responsible contact person on site.
+If you have not completed SSG training, you must be accompanied by an employee during your visit to the area or facilities.

-Contractors who will be working inside any of Söderenergi’s facilities must have a valid SSG Access card and have completed training in SSG, with passing marks.
+Contractors working within Söderenergi’s facilities must have a valid SSG Access card and completed SSG safety training with passing results.
 SSG is responsible for administration and training.
-Contact Söderenergi’s work environment coordinator if you have questions about using SSG at Söderenergi.

 Site Huts at Igelstaverket

-Site huts must be ordered no later than 4 weeks before Your arrival at Igelstaverket.
+Site huts must be ordered no later than four weeks before arrival at the Igelsta plant.

 Safety rules for Drivers

-• Safety goggles and respiratory protection should be used where necessary.
-Fuel driver should use P3-filter.
+- Safety goggles and respiratory protection must be used where required.
+Fuel drivers must use P3 filters.

-• The remaining fuel deliveries should be unveiled after weighing in (outside scale).
+- Remaining deliveries must be uncovered after weighing (outside the scale).

-People who do not comply with our health and safety rules can be immediately removed from the site!
+People who do not comply with our health and safety rules may be immediately removed from the site.

-All traffic to and from Igelstaverket should go via Moraberg junction (144) across Gärtuna industrial area
+All traffic to and from the Igelsta plant must use the Moraberg junction (Road 144) via the Gärtuna industrial area.

 Contact